Antp1k/hurls/README.md

 Currently the only installation option is to load the extension as a temporary addon, in firefox, though I've applied the extension for the firefox addon store, but I don't know how long it'll take until it's possible to install it from there.
 This means that currently you'll need to load the extension everytime you start firefox, rather than it being "persistent".
 Thank mozilla for that one.

-1. Use "git clone https://github.com/Antp1k/hurls.git" in your shell.
+1. Use `git clone https://github.com/Antp1k/hurls.git` in your shell.

 2. Press the extensions button and press "Manage extensions" option or browse to "about:addons".